 With such disparate products for sale, there are a variety of packaging methods available to suit the diverse needs of wholesalers.
 The most popular methods of wholesale packaging include:

 - Shrink wrapping.
 Shrink wrapping uses heat to reduce plastic film around the contents to keep them fresh or secure.
 Shrink wrapping is a fast and affordable method for protecting individual items or combining multiple items for sale.

 - Flow wrapping.
 Flow wrapping quickly creates plastic storage bags from a continuous sheet of plastic.
 The item is wrapped in the plastic and then the ends are cut and sealed with heat.

-- Pouch filling/sealing.
-Popular for chips, snacks, and other food items, this packaging method seals products within flexible plastic or metal foil laminate bags.
+- Pouch filling and sealing.
+Popular for chips, snacks, and other food items, pouch filling seals products within flexible plastic or metal foil laminate bags.